An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships: Fundamental Limitations of Control

-where $x_0$ denotes the initial states in \eqref{LTI_Model}, and $\lambda^{+}_i(A)$ are the eigenvalues of matrix $A$ with positive real parts, i.e., open-loop unstable poles of $\mathcal{U}$. \end{prop} \begin{pf} Since the analysis and results of the LTI systems can be treated as a special case of later LTV analysis and results, we postpone and combine the proof of \hyperref[prop36]{Proposition~3.6} with the proof of \hyperref[prop311]{Proposition~3.11}. $\blacksquare$ \end{pf} Thanks to the application of \hyperref[thm31]{Theorem~3.1}, an equality between the total information (or instability) rate and the sum of open-loop unstable poles is attained in \hyperref[prop36]{Proposition~3.6}, which indicates that $\bar{I}(e; x_0)$ offers an exact information-theoretic interpretation for the classical Bode's integral considered by \cite{Bode_1945} and \cite{Freudenberg_TAC_1985}.
-This equality condition was missing and impossibe to attain in the previous work derived by using the mean-square stability and maximum entropy (Lemma~4.1 of \citealp{Li_TAC_2013}).
-Meanwhile, it is worth noting that same as the classical results on Bode's integral \citep{Freudenberg_TAC_1985, Wu_TAC_1992}, the right-hand-side (RHS) sum in \eqref{prop36_eq1} contains the open-loop unstable poles of both the plant $\mathcal{P}$ and control mapping $\mathcal{K}$.
-When we exclude the unstable poles of control mapping or minimize the RHS sum by choosing a proper control mapping, \eqref{prop36_eq1} then implies that $\bar{I}(e; {x}_0)$ must be lower-bounded by the sum of unstable poles in $\mathcal{P}$ or the minimum sum of the unstable poles in $\mathcal{P}$ and $\mathcal{K}$.
+where $K$ is the control gain, and $x_t$ is the states of the augmented dynamics $\mathcal{U}$ in \eqref{LTI_Model}.
+By applying \hyperref[thm31]{Theorem~3.1} to the control channel depicted by \eqref{Gen_Ctrl_Err}, \eqref{LTI_Model}, and \eqref{Linear_Ctrl}, an equality between the information rate $\bar{I}(e; {x}_0)$ in \hyperref[thm34]{Theorem~3.4} and the sum of open-loop unstable poles is established for the first time in continuous-time LTI control systems. \begin{prop} When the closed-loop system subject to the augmented LTI plant \eqref{LTI_Model} and linear controller \eqref{Linear_Ctrl} as in \hyperref[fig1]{Fig.~1} is internally mean-square stable, the mutual information rate satisfies where $x_0$ denotes the initial states in \eqref{LTI_Model}, and $\lambda^{+}_i(A)$ are the eigenvalues of matrix $A$ with positive real parts, i.e., open-loop unstable poles of $\mathcal{U}$. \end{prop} \begin{pf} Since the analysis and results of the LTI systems can be treated as a special case of later LTV analysis and results, we postpone and combine the proof of \hyperref[prop36]{Proposition~3.6} with the proof of \hyperref[prop311]{Proposition~3.11}. $\blacksquare$ \end{pf} {By virtue of the I-MMSE relationships or \hyperref[thm31]{Theorem 3.1}, an equality between total information (or plant's instability) rate and the sum of open-loop unstable poles is established in \hyperref[prop36]{Proposition~3.6}, which indicates that in addition to the control trade-off properties interpreted in \hyperref[thm34]{Theorem~3.4}, $\bar{I}(e; x_0)$ also serves as an information-theoretic interpretation for the classical Bode's integral of LTI control systems considered by \cite{Bode_1945} and \cite{Freudenberg_TAC_1985}.
+Previously, in the study of other information-theoretic trade-offs, e.g., Bode-like integral, this equality was missing and impossible to attain by using the mean-square stability or maximum entropy (Lemma~4.1 of \citealp{Li_TAC_2013}).
+Meanwhile, \hyperref[prop36]{Proposition~3.6} does not postulate any restriction on the stationarity or distribution of signals and initial states.
+It is worth noting that same as the classical results on Bode's integral \citep{Freudenberg_TAC_1985, Wu_TAC_1992}, the right-hand-side (RHS) sum in \eqref{prop36_eq1} contains the open-loop unstable poles of both the plant $\mathcal{P}$ and control mapping $\mathcal{K}$.
+When we exclude the unstable poles of control mapping or minimize the RHS sum by choosing a proper control mapping, \eqref{prop36_eq1} then implies that $\bar{I}(e; {x}_0)$ must be lower-bounded by the sum of unstable poles in $\mathcal{P}$ or the sum of unstable poles in $\mathcal{P}$ and $\mathcal{K}$.}

 For completeness, we also provide a lower bound for the total information and instability rates when the LTI plant \eqref{LTI_Model} is stabilized by a causal nonlinear controller \eqref{Gen_Ctrl_Ctrl} in the following lemma, which can be implied from \hyperref[thm34]{Theorem~3.4} and Lemma 4.1 of \citealp{Li_TAC_2013}.
 Although the exact values of $\bar{I}(e; x_0, c)$ and $\bar{I}(e; x_0)$ can still be computed by using \hyperref[thm31]{Theorem~3.1}, since the control mapping $\mathcal{K}$ is now a nonlinear process, we should resort to the nonlinear estimation method, which will be discussed in \hyperref[sec34]{Section~3.4}. \begin{lem} When the closed-loop systems subject to the LTI plant~\eqref{LTI_Model} and nonlinear control mapping \eqref{Gen_Ctrl_Ctrl}, as \hyperref[fig1]{Fig.~1} shows, are internally mean-square stable, the information rates $\bar{I}(e; x_0, c)$ and $\bar{I}(e; x_0)$ satisfy